 The growth of the outsourcing market is increasing the need for employees

 The company started its operation as a start-up seven years ago and now provides services in over 50 countries and currently employs 170 people.
-The director of the company reveals that the company plans to double the number in the next three years.
+The company director reveals that the company plans to double the number in the next three years.

-“Last year we had a plan to hire 50 professionals from finance and other fields, we have achieved and significantly exceeded this target.
-Even though it is difficult to plan for more than half a year ahead under current circumstances, considering the development of projects in 2022 we have set ourselves a more ambitious target than last year, and we plan to double the current number of staff in three years and attract a total of around 150 new professionals“, said A. Rynkevič.
+“Last year, we planned to hire 50 professionals from finance and other fields, and we have achieved and significantly exceeded this target.
+Even though it is difficult to plan for more than half a year ahead under current circumstances, considering the development of projects in 2022, we have set ourselves a more ambitious target than last year, and we plan to double the current number of staff in three years and attract a total of around 150 new professionals“, said A. Rynkevič.

 Don’t look for perfection

-Rynkevič says that soft skills are becoming increasingly relevant for new employees, but the main criteria for future candidates remain the same as before, and among those are professional skills, English proficiency as well as ability to adapt to a rapidly changing environment, which has become even more important in the context of the pandemic.
-However, the expert points out that roughly 69 percent of organizations find it difficult to attract candidates who meet all the requirements of employers including the necessary knowledge and skills.
+Rynkevič says that soft skills are becoming increasingly relevant for new employees, but the main criteria for future candidates remain the same as before, and among those are professional skills, English proficiency, as well as the ability to adapt to a rapidly changing environment, which has become even more important in the context of the pandemic.
+However, the expert points out that roughly 69 per cent of organizations find it difficult to attract candidates who meet all the requirements of employers, including the necessary knowledge and skills.
 For this reason, A. Rynkevič advises not to focus on finding the ‘perfect’ employees and rather look for the right personal qualities and skills as well as professional potential.

 “When assessing candidates, we always strive to find people who would be in line with the company’s values and organizational culture, who were innovative and creative, knew their job, were willing to grow and improve and had ideas to share”, says the head of Baltic Virtual Assistants.